datawire/teletun/README.md

    Exception: assumes a functioning `resolvconf`(8); users with fancy DNS setups may have disabled or broken `resolvconf`--they knew what they were getting themselves in to.
+ - Can have multiple instances connecting to multiple clusters at once.
  - Network performance should be good.

 ## Wire protocol